Sunny Melody

 Sunny Melody won the City People Award in Nigeria and the Yoruba Heritage Award in UK for his musical contributions.
 He released a new single in 2017 titled "Fewa" produced by award winning producer "fliptyce".

+He released another single titled "Baba" in 2021, The song is dedicated to all "Fathers".

+In 2023, he released a one-minute chant on social media platforms titled "To ba ranju, ma ranju mo e" which has since gone viral in Nigeria.

 Sunny Melody is one of the most travelled musicians; he travels more than 20 times yearly.